 The water treatment process includes pre-treatment to remove solids, such as small leaf matter and other organics, total organic carbon, and iron, all of which are often found in surface water.
 Following pre-treatment, vessels containing ECT2’s proprietary SORBIXTM RePURE regenerable ion exchange resin were incorporated to remove PFOS, PFHxS and PFOA as well as other similar PFAS compounds.
 The ﬁnal component of the treatment conﬁguration added in a specialty SORBIX resin to remove shorter-chain PFAS, resulting in a robust and world leading PFAS water treatment solution.
 Commissioned in June 2017, the water treatment system readily achieved the reduction of PFAS concentrations to levels below the HBGVs.

 Due to the effectiveness of the system, Defence requested that it be upgraded to manage ﬂow rates of up to 8L/sec to allow more of the water ﬂowing through the drain to be treated before ﬂowing offsite.
 ECT2 worked closely with Defence to design and install the higher-capacity treatment system, reducing costs and minimising downtime by capitalising on the adaptive design features of the original system.
-The upgraded treatment system commenced operation in April 2019, and by mid-May 2020, over 305 million litres of surface water had been treated with no exceedances of the treated water criteria.
+The upgraded treatment system commenced operation in April 2019, and by early February 2021, over 427 million litres of surface water had been treated with no exceedances of the treated water criteria.
 The effectiveness of the treatment process has been consistently demonstrated, including through ultratrace laboratory analysis, showing the concentrations of all monitored PFAS compounds in the treated water to be below the limit of reporting.